 - Why are you blaming alcohol instead of the harassers?

-- This is simply an attempt to try reduce the incidence of unwelcome events.
-We recommend any series of actions and/or policies that have the potential maximize value of the academic event (such as a conference) and minimize the harassment.
-Wouldn’t you want to try this if it meant avoiding even just 1 event of sexual harassment?
+- This is simply an attempt to try reduce the incidence of unwelcome events, regardless of who is responsible.
+I recommend any series of actions and/or policies that have the potential to 1) maximize value of the academic event (such as a conference), and 2) minimize harassment and any unwelcome behaviour.
+Wouldn’t you want to try this if it meant preventing even just 1 event of sexual harassment?

 - Why limit the fun of good people for fear of few bad apples?